Trouble with “Tarzan”

 Unfortunately, not only does the film fail the Bechdel test—as most from the studio do—she’s also alone in every regard: none of the other characters are ones we remotely care about.

-Some will no doubt say that all this is just a reimagining; that the recontextualizations¹ are meant to make sense of these myths for a modern audience, and the simplifications do the same for a younger audience.
 But none of that is true.
 This is a self-indulgent and empty film, where pop culture references stand in for real comedic writing.
 Jason and the Argonauts, released in 1963, even though it was rated G, and its effects are quite crude compared to today’s, contained a much greater sense of the peril and wonder of the myths.

 Part 5: Putting “Pocahontas” to Rest